Pipeline

 • How many Opportunities should each SDR create, and from which sources?

-You’re reverse-engineering revenue with precision.
+You’re reverse-engineering revenue with precision using predictive forecasting methods.
 Every team has a role.
 Every stage has a responsibility.
 Forecasting becomes a system, not a spreadsheet.
 RevSure’s Pipeline Health Insights track how many true SALs are in your funnel and whether that covers future quotas with confidence.

 This Is What RevSure Was Built For